acharzuo/FastDeer/README.md

 ### Running tests

-oTranscribe is not fully tested.
+FastDeer is not fully tested.
 There are only a small number of tests, for data migration.

 To setup, [install CasperJS](http://docs.casperjs.org/en/latest/installation.html).